How I Study Smarter for the ABFM Board Exam [Study Tips Series]

+I use my my home office.
 I’ve actually found that studying in the morning after I wake up is a really great fit for me.
 During med school, I would study at the end of the day, and many times was too tired to take something away from it.
 In residency, I started reading 15-20 minutes in the morning while drinking my coffee before going into work.
 I replaced the general reading with focused studying, questions, and review topics.
 It was incredibly helpful to study this way, especially because I was typically pretty worn out after a long day.

 I would go through one question bank and take notes on questions that I would get wrong, especially those in 2 categories: Ones that I was certain were correct and ended up being wrong, and ones that I had no idea what the answer was.
 These were my blind spots, so I would highlight them by taking notes.
 Typically, I would write down topics on notecards and fill in details on the card or make notes of helpful lists with buzzwords.
 I would then review 2-3/day prior to doing my questions in the morning.

 The first 3 days I tried studying at night, I fell asleep studying all 3 days.
 I figured I would try it out in the morning to replace my reading (as I was still pursuing/reviewing medical knowledge) and it worked great.
 I would start the day off on the right foot, feeling accomplished for getting the studying in, and I retained the information so much better.
 I actually started this process in September for an April exam, which was also huge.
 Giving myself 20 minutes a day for 7-8 months was incredibly helpful.
 It gave me time to review weak areas, but also confirm what I was learning/studying during the day while I was treating patients and performing my other duties.
 I have continued to read every morning and it has provided a huge boost to my knowledge and career.

 Studying at night (see above) and reading AAFP journals to study.
 Also cramming…see above.
 Ultimately, I found that doing questions in the morning and taking brief notes on blind spots to be incredibly helpful.